University of Michigan · Class of 2027

 Bioinformatics Intern

-• Pioneered an automated pipeline to screen ~150K DNA candidates for viable diagnostic sensor designs, aligning priorities across 5 Abbott teams; projected to cut sensor failure rate ~80%, saving ~$1K per avoided test
+• Pioneered an automated pipeline to generate and filter ~150K DNA sensor designs, eliminating non-viable candidates prior to physical testing to reduce false positives; projected to cut sensor failure rate ~20% and save ~$1K per avoided test

 Genomic Sequencing Biological Databases Data Pipelines/ETL Python Git AWS AI/ML Tools Project Management Cross-Functional Teamwork Microsoft Office